NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Monster Core/Viper.md

 abilities_mid:
   - name: ""
   - name: "Slink"
-    desc: "`pf2:r`  **Trigger** A creature ends its movement adjacent to the viper or within the viper's space.\n**Effect** The viper Strides, Climbs, or Swims up to 10 feet (or up to the relevant Speed, if that Speed is less than 10 feet).
+    desc: "`pf2:r`  **Trigger** A creature ends its movement adjacent to the viper or within the viper's space.\n* * *\n\n**Effect** The viper Strides, Climbs, or Swims up to 10 feet (or up to the relevant Speed, if that Speed is less than 10 feet).
 It must end its movement in a location that isn't within 5 feet of a foe.
 This movement doesn't trigger reactions."

 attacks:
   - name: ""